chris-chao/favorite-movie/README.md

 # favorite-movie

-This website allows users to add and see information about their favorite movies using localStorage as the database and HTML tables to display the information.
+This website allows users to add and see information about their favorite movies using localStorage as the database and an HTML table to display the information.

-# How to Run
+# Getting Started
 Simply open up the movies.html file in any compatible web browser.

 # Built With